 Presence Saints Mary and Elizabeth Medical Center

 For more than a century, we have provided volunteer support services to patients and their loved ones.
 Our program offers diverse opportunities to support inpatient and outpatient care.
-We are always looking for enthusiastic, friendly, compassionate and committed people, 15 years and older, of many backgrounds to join the volunteer team.
+You must be at least 15 years old to join the volunteer team.

-Located in historic Wicker Park and Ukrainian Village on Chicago's near northwest side, Volunteer Services can provide the opportunity for you to apply your skills, knowledge, and time to assist patients and staff.
-Whether you are motivated to simply give back to the community, wanting to expose yourself to different health care careers, or seeking to distinguish yourself from your peers, you will find the perfect, rewarding volunteer opportunity.
+Volunteer Services can provide the opportunity for you to apply your skills, knowledge, and time to assist patients and staff.
+Whether you are motivated to simply give back to the community, want to expose yourself to different health care careers, or seek to distinguish yourself from your peers, you will find the perfect, rewarding volunteer opportunity.

 1127 North Oakley Boulevard

 - Opportunity to give back to your community

 - A meal is provided with four or more hours of daily volunteer service

 - Opportunities to meet various health care professionals